AdobeDocs/dynamic-media-classic.en/help/using/searching-assets.md

 ## Use the metadata server {#using-the-metadata-server}

-The metadata server is a public API that you can use to search for assets by metadata via http requests.
+The metadata server is a public API that you can use to search for assets by metadata by way of http requests.

 To configure the metadata server, go to **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL Publish Setup]** > **[!UICONTROL Metadata Server]**.